sanions/COVIDResearch-LatentDirichletAllocation/README.md

 topics can be altered by changing the value assigned to the "number_topics" variable, and the "number_words" variable can be altered based upon how many of the top words in each topic you wish to print.

+Another note: Currently, the results in the notebook are only those of the first 100 papers in the DataFrame, due to processing power and time.
+The code, however, has been changed so it would run through all the papers.